-At the back of the speaker, you will also notice that the power and pairing buttons have LED lighting and there’s also a new power indicator that will instantly show you how much power you have left.
+At the back of the speaker, you will also notice that the power and pairing buttons have LED lighting plus there’s also a new power indicator that will instantly show you how much power you have left.
 The Flip 5 now has a USB-C charging port that now exposed and might collect sand, dirt plus other debris easier.

 Battery life is rated at 12 hours which is similar to most of the competition.
-In real-world testing at 50% volume from a full battery to dead, you will be able to achieve just under 9 hours.
+In real-world testing, at 50% volume from a full battery to dead you will be able to achieve just under 9 hours.
 And the Flip 5 can be fully charged in just 2 hours from dead to full.

-We have seen manufacturers slowly starting to kill off the 3.5 mm jack for physical connection and the Flip 5 is now the latest device to not to include one which means its completely wireless.
+We have seen manufacturers slowly starting to kill off the 3.5 mm jack for physical connection and the Flip 5 is now the latest device to not include one.
+This means that the JBL Flip 5 completely wireless.

 It delivers really good punchy bass that’s a little bit deeper than the Sony XB22.
-The mids are clear and is pushed forward to allow vocals to stand out while bringing instruments to the forefront.
+The mids are clear and pushed forward to allow vocals to stand out while bringing instruments to the forefront.
 The highs are high enough to be enjoyable without being very bright.
 When it comes to audio, in my opinion, the JBL Flip 4 is still a better speaker, it delivers a better audio experience with more bass and brighter vocals and clarity.